arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A concise and factual basis of each claim

-Filling a complaint attracts a filing fee of $73 in cases where the amount in controversy is more than $50.
-After filing the small claims form, the plaintiff will serve the petition to the defendant.
-After this, the court chooses a date for hearing and judgment.
-The defendant and the plaintiff may employ the use of an attorney on mutual agreement only.
-There is no right to jury or appeal for small claims cases.
+Filing a complaint typically attracts a filing fee of $73 in cases where the amount in controversy is more than $50.
+After filing the small claims form, the plaintiff may proceed to file the petition against the defendant.
+The court will then set a date for the hearing and the judgment.
+Both the defendant and the plaintiff may mutually agree to use an attorney.
+Additionally, small claims cases generally do not allow for a jury trial or an appeal.

 Do I Need a Small Claims Lawyer?

-Arizona civil law restricts the involvement of lawyers in small claims cases, except under special conditions.
-According to Arizona Revised Statute 22–512, no lawyer shall be a part of any aspect of processing a small claims case in a court of law including, prosecution, defense, and filing, unless both parties in the case agree in writing to involve attorneys in any part of the process.
+Arizona civil law may restrict the involvement of lawyers in small claims cases, except under special conditions.
+According to Arizona Revised Statutes 22–512, lawyers are typically exempt from the processing of a small claims case in a court of law, including prosecution, defense, and filing, unless both parties in the case agree in writing to involve attorneys in any part of the process.
 If both parties do not agree to include lawyers in the case, no side can be represented in any part of the legal process by legal counsel.
-Nevertheless, an attorney can increase the chances of a client winning the suit or at least mitigating the damages from the suit.
+Nevertheless, an attorney may increase the chances of a client winning the suit or at least mitigate the damages they may otherwise be liable for.

 How do Class Action Lawsuits Work in Arizona?

-A class-action lawsuit starts by filing a complaint at the court.
+A class-action lawsuit usually starts by filing a complaint in court.
 The person who files the complaint and initiates the complaint is the lead plaintiff, and the group of people who have suffered the injury and are seeking recompense is referred to as “a class.”
-The complaint has to detail the damage suffered by the plaintiffs and exhibit the role of the defendant in causing the injury.
-The plaintiff must also state the form of redress desired from the defendant.
-After filing the petition and the court accepts the case, the plaintiff must serve a copy of the complaint to the defendant along with a summons, with evidence of the receipt presented to the court.
-The defendant must file a response to the complaint, either admitting or denying the allegations.
-The plaintiff and the defendant will exchange information to reinforce the stance which either party presents to the court.
+The complaint typically details the damage suffered by the plaintiffs and demonstrates the role of the defendant in causing the injury.
+The plaintiff should also state the form of redress desired from the defendant.
+After filing the petition and the court accepts the case, the plaintiff may proceed to serve a copy of the complaint to the defendant along with a summons, with evidence of the receipt presented to the court.
+The defendant may then file a response to the complaint, either admitting or denying the allegations.
+The plaintiff and the defendant can exchange information to reinforce the stance that either party presents to the court.

-The case will be tried before a jury, which will render a verdict according to the evidence before the court.
-The party which loses the suit can appeal the decision given at the court to a court of higher jurisdiction.
+Class action lawsuits are usually tried before a jury which renders verdicts according to the evidence before the court.
+The party that loses the suit can appeal the decision given at the court to a court of higher jurisdiction.
 In this case, the Arizona Court of Appeals.
-If the defendant is guilty, the defendant will agree to a settlement with the plaintiff.
-If the compensation is monetary, all the plaintiffs in the class action will receive a portion of the settlement amount.
-A class action can take a varying amount of time to settle, and it can take from as little as a year to several years to settle.
+Where the defendant is found guilty, they may agree to a settlement with the plaintiff, or, if the compensation is monetary, all the plaintiffs in the class action will be entitled to a portion of the settlement amount.
+A class action can take a varying amount of time to settle, from one to several years, depending on the case

 Is a Class Action Better Than a Single Party Suit?

-A class-action lawsuit resolves a similar claim of a large number of people at the same time in a process, effectively disposing off a large complaint from many people, which would take up much time to address individually.
-A class-action lawsuit is not remarkably better than a single party suit, but it is the best legal action to settle some special legal disputes.
-Attempting to use a single party suit in such a situation in which a class action will be more effective can be detrimental to the plaintiff as the cost of the claim can outweigh the benefit.
-In some cases, class action lawsuits can be more successful than single party filings.
+A class-action lawsuit resolves a similar claim of a large number of people at the same time in a process, effectively disposing of a large complaint from many people, which may take up much time to address individually.
+Class-action lawsuits may not be better than a single-party suit but might be ideal for settling some special legal disputes.
+Attempting to use a single-party suit in a situation where a class action may be more effective can be detrimental to the plaintiff as the cost of the claim can outweigh the benefit.
+In some cases, class action lawsuits can be more successful than single-party filings.

 • The name of the person involved in the record, unless said person is a juvenile